Data Frame

 Note

 For these examples we are going to install a modified version of the Lisp-Stat data-frame print-object function.
 This will cause the REPL to display the data-frame at creation, and save us from having to type (print-data data-frame) in each example.
-If you’d like to install it as we have, execute the code below at the REPL.(defmethod print-object ((df data-frame) stream)
+If you’d like to install it as we have, execute the code below at the REPL.You can ignore the warning that you’ll receive after executing the code above.

 Let’s create a simple data frame.
 First we’ll setup some variables (columns) to represent our sample domain: